Celebrating 160 years of BACARDÍ rum

 RUM MAKING PIONEERS

 BACARDÍ rum’s founder Don Facundo experimented a lot with the distillation process before he perfected it and officially founded the BACARDÍ rum company on February 4th, 1862 in Santiago de Cuba.
-In his quest to develop a light, smooth yet flavourful rum, he experimented by distilling two rum bases in parallel.
-One heavier and more flavourful, Aguardiente, the other, Redestilado, much lighter thanks to the process known as redistillation.
+In his quest to develop a light, smooth yet flavorful rum, he experimented by distilling two rum bases in parallel.
+One heavier and more flavorful, Aguardiente, the other, Redestilado, much lighter thanks to the process known as redistillation.
 When he blended these together, he found exactly what he was looking for.
 A smooth and light-bodied rum, perfect for mixing or sipping neat.
 And with that, the Parallel Production Process was born, a method still used by BACARDÍ rum today.

 A SWEET DISCOVERY

 Back in the 1800’s, consistency when making rum was not an easy task.
 Rum was typically made with wild fermentation where airborne yeast would eat and ferment sugar to make alcohol.
-Distillers were unable to control this process, resulting in an unpredictable flavour profile every time.
-Don Facundo however discovered that by isolating a single strain of yeast he could ensure a consistent flavour profile.
+Distillers were unable to control this process, resulting in an unpredictable flavor profile every time.
+Don Facundo however discovered that by isolating a single strain of yeast he could ensure a consistent flavor profile.
 He chose a particular strain of yeast found on local sugar cane in Santiago, one that was to become known as La Levadura BACARDÍ.
 Cultured by his son, Facundo Bacardí Moreau, it remains the oldest Cuban strain of yeast in the world and is still used today.